 Hosting the Oscars for the first time was difficult for Goldberg, who is a comedian and actress by trade, not a professional emcee or award presenter.
 She was nervous because she had never done anything like this before and was not sure how to act around famous people.

-In her opening monologue, she made several jokes that drew loud laughs from celebrities in attendance but came across as nervous giggles to viewers watching at home on television because camera angles framed her from above and behind; as a result viewers were unable to see her mouth move or her facial.
+In her opening monologue, she made several jokes that drew loud laughs from celebrities in attendance but came across as nervous giggles to viewers watching at home on television because camera angles framed her from above and behind; as a result, viewers were unable to see her facial expressions or her mouth movements.